JozefCeh/JozefCeh/README.md

 # Hello, I'm Jozef Ceh! 👋

 I am a graduate Information Technology Engineer with experience in Android and Windows application development, as well as web solutions.
 I possess knowledge in programming languages such as Kotlin, C#, PHP, Java, HTML, and CSS, along with experience working with MySQL and SQLite databases.
-My current focus is on **Python and Artificial Intelligence**, where I am actively expanding my skills to build innovative solutions.
+My current focus is on Python and Artificial Intelligence, where I am actively expanding my skills to build innovative solutions.
 I am seeking freelance projects and opportunities for learning and growth, ready to apply my expertise and contribute to exciting projects.

 ## 🚀 My Skills: